 This was the SV650 that started it all.
-Suzuki launched it in 1999 as a casual, low-cost but high-fun competitor to the Ducati Monster, a growing segment of “naked” motorcycles.
+Suzuki launched it in 1999 as a casual, low-cost but high-fun competitor to the Ducati Monster, in the growing segment of “naked” motorcycles.

 For context, Suzuki released the first-generation SV650 in the era of speed wars between the Suzuki Hayabusa vs the Honda Blackbird.
 It was also the time when the market for litre bikes was heating up from the recently released Yamaha YZF-R1 (see my full buyer’s guide for the R1 here), which had thrown down the gauntlet at the CBR900RR.